 Most of us have been in situations where we have to meet time and time again with our team, and you are left with a feeling that it is not an effective use of your time.
 This can be a symptom of poor communication.

 Typically your team should meet once a week.
-Before scheduling a meeting, look over the talking point of this meeting and see if this is an effective use of your time and your team members’ time.
+Before scheduling a meeting, look over the talking point of this meeting.
+Allowing you to see if this is an effective use of your time and your team members’ time.
 If you are unsure about whether this is a meeting that needs to be scheduled immediately, you should revisit your content and consider rescheduling for a later date.

 Additionally, ensure that everyone you are inviting to the meeting needs to be there.
 As we always want to include everyone from our team in our meetings, it can be a poor time investment if people do not need to be there.
-If it is not necessary to have them there, notify them that the meeting is optional, and they can decide if they need to be there.
+If it is not necessary to have them there, notify them that the meeting is optional.
+Your team members can then decide if they need to be there.

 Teamwork Makes The Dream Work

-We have all been in a meeting where some team members contribute to the meeting, and some members simply sit back and listen.
+We have all been in meetings where different personalities take specific roles.
+Some team members are more comfortable contributing to the meeting, and some members simply sit back and listen.
 This can be a sign of poor communication within your team.

 This could mean that some members are not comfortable talking within a meeting setting and could be leaving some information off the table.
 Strive to incorporate all the members in the meeting to ensure you are getting the full picture.

 It is also essential to keep in mind that some members may be more introverted than others, and this should be respected to make sure everyone is comfortable.
 To ensure everyone is included, try asking everyone a question or asking for an update from everyone.

 In some remote roles, you can go days without talking to another team member, and this can lead to poor communication skills within your team if this continues.
 The more you talk to people on your team, the more comfortable you will be around them.